 www vs apex inconsistency

-example.com and www.example.com each redirect to the other depending on which URL you start from — a loop or a chain depending on rule order.
+example.com and www.example.com can redirect to each other depending on rule order, producing a loop or avoidable chain.

 Pick one canonical host.
 Assert every entry URL resolves to it in ≤ 1 redirect hop.